 The University of Maryland offers a Master of Science in Management with a Human Resources Specialization.
 The degree aligns with the Society for Human Resource Management.
 Therefore students can prepare for the Professional in Human Resources (PHR) and Senior Professional in Human Resources (SPHR) certifications.
 The program curriculum covers staffing, training, compensation, and change management.
 Each student enrolled in online courses receives in-state tuition at the University of Maryland University College, providing outstanding higher education at an affordable price.

 The ideal student is one that is already working as an entry level human resources business professional or is familiar with the field of human resources and wants to advance their career.
-Students will learn the knowledge and skills required to properly manage employees within an organization, and, through the human resource specialization courses, will gain an understanding of the theory, research, and procedures required to become a top human resources executive, generalist, or specialist.
+Students of this top online masters in human resources degree program will learn the knowledge and skills required to properly manage employees within an organization, and, through the human resource specialization courses, will gain an understanding of the theory, research, and procedures required to become a top human resources executive, generalist, or specialist.

 Saint Mary’s University has a vast array of online programs, including a Master of Art in Human Resource Management.
 Students enrolled in this program will learn how to approach organizational issues from a strategic viewpoint, along with analyzing and making the best decisions for the organization and employees.
 Saint Mary’s master’s degree focuses on people and multi-department cross training, and the development of each area's employees.